leannmlindsey/TANGO_BENCHMARKING/README.md

 This repository contains all of the code and instructions to reproduce the results for TANGO:A GPU optimized traceback approach for sequence alignment algorithms, accepted as a short paper for the 13th Workshop on Irregular Applications: Architectures and Algorithms, a workshop at SC '23.

+These instructions are for the A100 GPUs on the Notchpeak Cluster of the University of Utah CHPC.
+When installing on a different system, you should make appropriate changes to the 'salloc' and 'module load cuda' commands to make sure that you have an interactive allocation to a node with access to a GPU and that cuda is available.

 ## Overview

-Step 1: Clone this github repository which holds the benchmarking scripts Step 2: Clone TANGO and comparison libraries and compile binaries Step 3: Submit the bash scripts for benchmarking
+Step 1: Clone this github repository which holds the benchmarking scripts

+Step 2: Clone TANGO and comparison libraries and compile binaries

+Step 3: Submit the bash scripts for benchmarking